brankasando/GDP_LifeExpectance/README.md

 F-statistic: 170.3 on 1 and 98 DF,  p-value: < 2.2e-16
 ---------------------------------------------------------

-=>We can see that there is a positive correlation between GDP and Life expectancy.
+=>We can see that there is a positive correlation between GDP and life expectancy.
 Linear regression can be written:
 Life Expectancy=20.83 + 5.88*PerCapita